harlemeducationhistoryproject/wadleigh/pages/exhibitshome.md

 ### [The War that Wadleigh Students Imagined](/exhibits/mayorga/)

-_by Teachers College PhD student Rodrigo Mayorga_
+_by Rodrigo Mayorga, a Teachers College PhD student_

 {% include inline_image.html collection='exhsel' pid='may011' %}